PawseySC/supercomputing-user-training/refresher-bash-shell-basics/bash-shell-basics.md

 $ export BYE="moon"
 ```

-A process could be a program, a shell script, or just another Bash shell.
+A sub-process could be a program, a shell script, or just another Bash shell.
 Let us verify the latter case.
 Start a new Bash shell with `bash`, and then `exit` it when done:
 ```
 $ bash
 $ echo $HELLO